Introduction to Pluto

 • The following black window will appear on your monitor: \(~~~~~\)

-• Julia runs in Two modes: Julia mode and Pkg mode
+• Julia runs in two modes: Julia mode and Pkg mode

 • what are these modes for?
 Next slides